-Pupillages are for twelve months commencing in October, although adjustments may be made if necessary.
-Pupillages are divided into three four-month seats, with a family, criminal and civil supervisor respectively.
-There is generally a maximum of 2 pupils in Chambers at any one time.
-Pupils may elect to be based in London or Winchester.
-However, if based in London the pupil will spend one seat based in Winchester and vice versa.
+Pupillages are for 12 months, commencing in October, although adjustments may be made if necessary.
+We divide our Pupillages into three four-month seats, with a Family, Criminal and Civil supervisor respectively.
+You may elect to be based in London or Winchester, though if you choose London you will spend one seat based in Winchester, and vice versa.

-Pupils are encouraged to travel with their supervisors although not necessarily to every hearing, nor those at a great distance.
-Pupils are also encouraged to see other members of Chambers at work, particularly the junior tenants in order to familiarise themselves with the type of work done in the second-six months of pupillage.
+We encourage you to travel with your supervisors although not necessarily to every hearing, nor those at a great distance.
+We also encourage you to see other members of Chambers at work, particularly the junior tenants in order to familiarise yourself with the type of work you will be doing in the second six months of your pupillage.
 We aim to ensure that our pupillages are as varied and interesting as possible.
-In order to ensure that the fullest communication is maintained between pupils and the rest of Chambers, a junior member in both London and Winchester is appointed each year to act as liaison so that any queries or problems can be raised which might not be so readily or conveniently dealt with through the pupil supervisor or other routes.
+Each year, we appoint a junior tenant in London and Winchester to serve pupil liaison.

 The pupillage awards are as shown in the “Chambers Pupillages and Awards” guide issued by the Bar Council.
-We currently offer a total of two twelve month pupillages with a grant of £5,000 and guaranteed earnings of £19,000 per pupil.
+We currently offer two 12-month pupillages with a grant of £5,000 and guaranteed earnings of £19,000 per pupil.
 Any third-six pupillages we offer are not funded, but in the past few years working pupils have consistently earned reasonably well.

-Junior tenants are recruited exclusively from those who have served a period of pupillage in these Chambers.
-At the time when a decision is made all those pupils in Chambers who are eligible and apply will be considered.
-Decisions of this kind are made in September.
-Since 2007 we have taken on twelve of our pupils.
+We recruit our junior tenants exclusively from those who have served a period of pupillage in Pump Court Chambers.
+All pupils in Chambers who are eligible and apply will be considered.
+We usually make decisions about junior tenant appointments in September.
+Since 2007 we have taken on 12 of our pupils.

-If you are looking for a pupillage in a common law chambers we hope that you will consider an application to Pump Court Chambers and we look forward to hearing from you.
+If you are looking for a pupillage in a common law chambers, we hope that you will consider Pump Court Chambers.

-Enquiries about the procedure for pupillage applications should be made to the Pupillage Gateway secretariat in good time for the commencement of the applications timetable.
+Enquiries about the procedure for pupillage applications should be made to the Pupillage Gateway secretariat in good time for the start of the applications timetable.
 We are members of OLPAS.
-Application forms and further details can be obtained from the Bar Council Pupillage and Training Office at 289-293 High Holborn, London, WC1V 7HZ, from the Bar Council website (www.barcouncil.org.uk) or the Pupillage Gateway site (www.pupillagegateway.com).
+Application forms and further details can be obtained from the Bar Council Pupillage and Training Office at 289-293 High Holborn, London, WC1V 7HZ, from the Bar Council website or the Pupillage Gateway website.
 Applications should be submitted in accordance with the Pupillage Gateway timetable.